What is the Tax Fraud Sentence in the UK?

 12. Can businesses receive a tax fraud sentence UK?

-While businesses themselves cannot be imprisoned, they can face unlimited fines, confiscation orders, and director disqualifications.
+While businesses themselves cannot be imprisoned, they can be held criminally liable and face the maximum penalty, including an unlimited fine, if they fail to implement reasonable procedures to prevent tax evasion.
+Companies involved in criminal finances may face fines and have their details published by HMRC.
 Company officers can face personal tax fraud sentence UK penalties, including prison terms.

 Need Expert Defence Against HMRC Tax Fraud Allegations?